contact2theshreya/scaler-BE-deployment/aws.md

 ssh-acess computer over internet,can login to remote computer

-by amazon public ip u cana cess website
+by amazon public ip(not fixed) u cana cess website u get differet ip whenever u restart instance
+Amazon has service called elastic IP to buy static ip for production env

 # EC2
 can acess it from anywhere